gdsfactory/ubc/README.md

 ```

 Mamba is a faster alternative to conda, if you don't want to install mamba, you can also replace `mamba install gdspy` with `conda install -c conda-forge gdspy`

+If you use linux or MacOs you can install directly from pip `pip install ubcpdk` specify a specific version `pip install ubcpdk==1.0.0`
+and update to the latest version with `pip install ubcpdk --upgrade`

+I also recommend you install the gdsfactory link to klayout `gf tool install`